AlibabaCloudDocs/domain/intl.en-US/API Reference (New)/Domain management/PollTaskResult.md

 -   **3**: The task fails to be run. |
 |InstanceId|String|No|S20181T0WLI85212|The instance ID of the domain name.

 The system automatically generates the instance ID after a registrant profile is created.
-You can call the [QueryRegistrantProfiles](~~67701~~)operation to query the ID of a created registrant profile. |
+You can call the [QueryRegistrantProfiles](~~67701~~) operation to query the ID of a created registrant profile. |
 |TaskNo|String|No|75addb07-28a3-450e-b5ec-test|The ID of the task. |
 |DomainName|String|No|example.com|The domain name. |
 |Lang|String|No|en|The language in which the system returns the error message.
 Valid values: